ANU5565/github-analyzer/README.md

 Designed & built by **Anu**

-Thanks to the open-source community for inspiration.
+Inspired by modern UI trends and open-source collaboration.

 ---

-## ⭐ Support
+## ⭐ Support the Project

 If you like this project:

-👉 Star the repository
+- Star the repository ⭐
-👉 Share feedback
+- Share feedback
+- Suggest improvements
-👉 Contribute ideas
+- Contribute features

-Every bit helps grow the project!
+Your support helps the project grow!